← All varieties

 Tree

-A fine upright grower and early bearer.
-Young shoots reddish brown, very close grained.
+The tree is a fine upright grower and an early bearer (Downing; Budd & Hansen).
+Young shoots are reddish brown and very close grained (Downing).

 Fruit